ayushdongre01/MedHelp-AI/README.md

 ## Overview

 **MedHelp AI** is a Streamlit-based web application designed to analyze medical images and provide structured health insights.
-The application uses Meta's Llama 4 Scout 17B model via GitHub AI inference to deliver:
+The application uses the `qwen/qwen3.6-27b` model via **Groq's inference API** to deliver:

 - **Visual Analysis** - Detailed examination of medical images
 - **Possible Conditions** - List of potential health conditions with confidence levels